 Users say this is a useful workaround if Windows 11 Taskbar icons are missing on a second monitor.

 - Press Windows Key + I to open the Settings app.

 - Now go to the Windows Update section.

 - Check for updates and be sure to install any missing updates.

 If you’re experiencing issues with the Settings app, we suggest checking our guide on how to fix Settings app crashes in Windows 11.

 If the Windows 11 Taskbar icons are missing, the issue is most likely caused by bugs in the current build, so be sure to update to the newest version as soon as you can.

-In case the update isn’t available yet, you might be able to fix this issue by restarting the File Explorer or by disconnecting additional displays.
+If the update isn’t available yet, you might be able to fix this issue by restarting the File Explorer or disconnecting additional displays.

 Are you having any Taskbar issues on Windows 11?
 Let us know in the comments section below.